iomatix/Lugormod-X/README.md

 - New Game Plus mode with additional skillpoints as a reward.
 - Experience as a reward for quests.
 - Title system.
+- The Black List.
+- New in-game mechanics.

 ### [Added new extern variables usable in server.cfg](__example_config/externvars.md)